-- 1. All items will be submitted in triplicate to the local health unit with the permit fee or through electronic submission. - 2.
+- 1. All items will be submitted in triplicate to the local health unit with the permit fee. - 2.
 Completed Onsite Wastewater System Permit Application Form. - 3.
 Vicinity Map. - 4.
 The drawing to be to scale using either 1 inch = 20 feet or 1 inch = 30 feet.
-The drawing shall indicate the house, Onsite wastewater system components, and other features affecting the location of primary and secondary absorption areas. - 5.
-The direction of North shall be indicated. - Property lines shall be defined and their dimensions shown.
-Dimensions that cannot be indicated by scale shall be designated by a shown distance between 2 indicated points.
-The distance to 2 adjacent property lines shall be shown to tie the system to one location on the lot. - 7.
-Onsite wastewater system setbacks and their distances shall be shown.
-Structures and their dimensions and all features, which affect the locations of system setbacks including the location of utility/service lines, shall be shown. - 8.
-The driveway and parking area dimensions shall be shown. - 9.
-The location and elevation of the water well shall be shown along with their distance from all parts of the onsite wastewater system and secondary absorption area.
+The drawing must indicate the house, all onsite wastewater system components, and all other features affecting the location of primary and secondary absorption areas. - 5.
+The direction of North is to be indicated. - 6.
+Property lines must be defined and their dimensions shown.
+Dimensions that cannot be indicated by scale must be designated by a shown distance between 2 indicated points.
+The distance to 2 adjacent property lines must be shown to tie the system to one location on the lot. - 7.
+All onsite wastewater system setbacks and their distances must be shown.
+Structures and their dimensions and all features, which affect the locations of system setbacks including the location of utility/service lines, must be shown. - 8.
+The driveway and parking area dimensions must be shown. - 9.
+The location and elevation of the water well must be shown along with their distance from all parts of the onsite wastewater system and secondary absorption area.
 For public water systems, show the distances from the onsite wastewater system's components and secondary absorption area location to the water mains and the water service lines. - 10.
-The location, elevation and distances of all wells and/or onsite wastewater systems on adjoining properties that are within 100 feet of the proposed septic system and secondary absorption area shall be shown. - 11.
-Locate and properly size the primary and secondary absorption area and include contour lines or arrows indicating the direction and degree of the lot's slope shall be shown. - 12.
-A benchmark shall be designated and elevation shots or rod readings shall be shown for all parts of the wastewater system.
-Ground elevation and flow-line elevations shall be provided for all system components.
+The location, elevation and distances of all wells and/or onsite wastewater systems on adjoining properties that are within 100 feet of the proposed septic system and secondary absorption area must be shown. - 11.
+Locate and properly size the primary and secondary absorption area and include contour lines or arrows indicating the direction and degree of the lot's slope must be shown. - 12.
+A benchmark must be designated and elevation shots or rod readings must be shown for all parts of the wastewater system.
+Ground elevation and flow-line elevations must be provided for all system components.
 This includes the stub-out and the beginning, middle and end of each absorption trench.
 Each absorption trench shall be designed on contour, not to exceed 2 inches difference in elevation from beginning to end. - 13.
-The tank sizes and locations shall be indicated. - 14.
-Unusual soils or topographies that affect the site shall be shown and identified.
+The tank sizes and locations must be indicated. - 14.
+Unusual soils or topographies that affect the site must be shown and identified.
 Examples include: excavations, ponds, streams, rock outcrops, drainages, government take lines, etc.